GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2024-04-24 21:46:24 IST
+This content is dynamically generated in Indian Time (IST): 2024-04-24 22:01:47 IST

 Current Weather in Coimbatore:
-Temperature: 28.36 °C
+Temperature: 29.88 °C
-Condition: overcast clouds
+Condition: haze